wubmeister/columns/README.md

 If the original class name is `cols-*`, then you can use `cols-sm-*` to use this for smablets and up, `cols-md-*` for tablets and up, `cols-lg-*` for desktops and up and `cols-xl-*` for wide screens.
 The same works for `col-*`.

-For example, this seetup will render 2 columns on small devices and 4 columns on tablets, desktops and wide screens:
+For example, this setup will render 2 columns on small devices and 4 columns on tablets, desktops and wide screens:

 ```html
 <div class="cols cols-2 cols-md-4">...</div>